Features

 This feature provides the following advantages:

-• Possible to find all NFTs that belong to a given collection (Check the Recipe to see how).
+• Possible to find all NFTs that belong to a given collection (Check the Guide to see how).

 • Easy to manage the collection metadata such as its name, description and image.